Vasiljko/Covid-19-Tracker/README.md

 React Web Application for tracking live Covid-19 results.
 Used Firebase for hosting and deploying the application (https://covid-19-tracker-61d96.web.app/)

-This project was created with Create React App.
+This project was bootstrapped with Create React App.

 You should use `npm start` in order to start React app.